SophieBosio/SophieBosio/README.md

 If you want to stay up to date with what I'm doing, you can check out my little blog at [sophiebos.io](sophiebos.io).

 You can reach me via email on sabosio@uio.no, or here on GitHub.

-### Projects

-This is my last semester of just courses before beginning my thesis proper.

-This semester, I am taking the following courses:
-- IN5570 - Distributed Objects
-- IN5580 -  Computability Theory
-- INF5110 - Compiler Construction
-- Special curriculum in Advanced Functional Programming, Semantics, and Types